kpurdon/slappd/README.md

 These values should be present in the default slack POST in addition to other non-used values.

-# WARNING (03-11-2017)

-Everything below is slightly out of date.
-Will be updating this soon.

 ### Response

 The server will do a lookup on the Untappd API for the given `text` in the Slack POST.
 If no result is found an `ephemeral` (only displayed to requesting user) message will be returned stating that no results were found.
 If results are found an `in_channel` (displayed to anyone in the channel) message will be returned.

 ### Example

-**Warning:** This example is for illustrative purposes only.
-Refer to the actual documentation above for the specific request/response formats.

 The following request: